Netbulae/imu-barometer-fusion/README.rst

-Altitude Estimation with IMU Brick and Barometer Bricklet
+Altitude Estimation with IMU Brick 2.0 and Barometer Bricklet
 =========================================================

-This is an example program doing sensor fusion between the IMU Brick and the Barometer Bricklet.
+This is an example program doing sensor fusion between the IMU Brick 2.0 and the Barometer Bricklet.
-We try to estimate a more reliable altitude by combining air pressure measurements from the Barometer Bricklet with the acceleration measurements and the quaternion from the IMU Brick.
+We try to estimate a more reliable altitude by combining air pressure measurements from the Barometer Bricklet with the acceleration measurements and the quaternion from the IMU Brick 2.0.

 The result is drawn on a live graph with Qwt.